 Whether you’re welcoming some much-needed “me time” or grieving the loss of the laid back and carefree days of summer, you’ll find some planning can make the transition back to school better.
 Not only will you foster a sense of well-being for yourself, but observing the benefits of planning provides a teachable moment for your children.

 Sara Genrich is an Organization and Productivity Consultant, an Evernote Certified Consultant and the creator of the Organizing@Work for Success Workshop.
-She’s committed to providing real-life solutions so her clients have time to focus on the things that really matter.
+She’s committed to providing real-life solutions so her clients have time to focus on the things that matter.